Pedro Alcántara Herrán: The Presidency

-Herrán was elected President by Congress in 1841, for a four years period, but he was not able to be inaugurated as he was still commanding the government troops in the war against the southern revolt.
-He was supposed to be inaugurated on April 1, 1841, as provided by the Constitution, but in his place the Vice-President Domingo Caycedo was inaugurated.
+Herrán was elected president by Congress in 1841, for a four-year period, but he was not able to be inaugurated as he was still commanding the government troops in the war against the southern revolt.
+He was supposed to be inaugurated on April 1, 1841, as provided by the Constitution, but in his place the vice-president Domingo Caycedo was inaugurated.

 Due to the fact that the civil war that started in 1839 had escalated and spread to the Northern provinces, Herrán commissioned General Caycedo to lead the government troops in the northern campaign.
 Thus, Juan de Dios Aranzazu, President of the “Consejo de Estado” assumed the presidency from July 5, until October 19, 1841, when Caycedo returned to the presidency.
-Herrán returned triumphant to Bogotá on May 19, 1842, and is sworn in as President.
+Herrán returned triumphant to Bogotá on May 19, 1842, and is sworn in as president.